 - Provide a habitable dwelling that meets all federal, state and local laws

-- Make requested repairs within a reasonable period of time
+- Make requested repairs within a reasonable period of time during the lease period

 - Follow the state’s eviction process when trying to evict a tenant for lease violation